nagasudhirpulla/GoogleMapsAPIExamples/README.md

 5.TODO http://stackoverflow.com/questions/3448347/how-to-scale-an-imagedata-in-html-canvas

 ---use color tempurature according to the per unit value.
 So no need to normalise pu values for hue calculation.
-So, color temp = blue for <=0.95 and red for >=1.05
+So, color temp = blue for <=0.95 and red for >=1.05 --- done

----request animation frame and plot while panning the map and running algorithm
+---request animation frame and plot while panning the map and running algorithm --- this can be done by waiting in the middle of time taking computations for 5 msecs uisng the setTimeout function allowing the allowing the browser to perform the screen updates thus provinding a smooth UX avoiding undesirable browser freezing

 ---implement fast rendering

+---implement the enter button action action for the text fields

+---extract the rendered image from the canvas using the latlong values canverted to pixels (fromLatLngToContainerPixel) and paste the captured image in the panned or zoomed canvas for temporary user convenience

+---calculate the number of pixels per  latitude or longitude by using the fromLatLngToContainerPixel function on any two latlong coordinates like LanLng(0,0) and LanLng(1,1)